 What is Status of Residence?

 There are about 30 kinds of Residential statuses in Japan.
 Among them you need to select the right one which allows you to do what you are planning to do in Japan.
 For example, if you are engineer, most common option is 技術人文国際ビザ(Engineer, Specialist in Humanities/International Service Visa) or 高度専門職ビザ(Highly Skilled Foreign Professionals).
-If you want to own your own company, you need to get 経営管理ビザ (Business Manager Visa）.
+If you want to engage in some activities other than activities permitted under certain status of residence, you have to get special permission, called 資格外活動許可(Shikakugai Katsudou Kyoka).

 Five Steps to enter Japan and start new life